The Admissions Process

 The completed Admission Application must be accompanied by all required documentation.
 This information is on the Prospective Student Checklist.
 (Click on the blue links to download, print, and complete the forms.)

 Upon receipt, the application and documentation is reviewed by the Eligibility Committee.
-After review, if the committee feels that Pace Brantley may be a fit for your student, an admissions interview will be scheduled with the Admissions Director.
+After review, if the committee feels that Pace Brantley may be a fit for your student, an admissions interview will be scheduled with the Admissions Coordinator.

 After the admissions interview a visit day may be scheduled.
 The visit day includes pre-admission testing and a non-refundable testing fee of $200 which is due on the student’s visit day.
 This evaluation is used as a means to informally meet and interview the student, assess academic achievements, and to analyze strengths and weaknesses in the learning process.